 The operation has been used since 2015 and was upgraded in December 2015.
 He also has a lot of experience working with the Nuss procedure and worked at the Offenbach Hospital for 33 years.

 You can find Dr. Tarhan at the Friedrichsheim Orthopedic University Clinic in Frankfurt, the same clinic he invented his new surgical procedure and operates there.

 Dr. Horia Sirbu

-Dr. Horia Sirbu specializes in thoracic surgery and is one of Germany’s most experienced pectus excavatum surgeons.
-He works in the University Hospital in Erlangen, Germany.
+Dr. Horia Sirbu specializes in thoracic surgery and is one of Germany's most experienced pectus excavatum surgeons.
+He works at the University Hospital in Erlangen, Germany.

 According to a comment I stumbled upon on a German pectus excavatum forum, one user said he had a direct conversation with Dr. Sirbu.
 The doctor told him he has been doing pectus excavatum surgeries for 15 years and had about 150 patients with no deformity recurrence after bar removal.

 Dr. Winfried Barthlen